-The Queen’s representatives in Canada may appear to be merely symbolic appendages.
-But they are an integral part of our Parliamentary system since the attainment of representative government in 1758 (1791 in Upper and Lower Canada) and responsible government in 1848.
-Parliament has three parts: Commons, Senate, and Queen.
-Without the 11 viceroys our system could not function.
+The Queen’s representatives in Canada may appear to be merely symbolic or ceremonial appendages.
+But in fact they have been and remain an integral part of our Parliamentary system since the attainment of representative government in 1758 (1791 in Upper and Lower Canada) and responsible government in 1848.
+Parliament -- as many do not realize -- consists of three parts: Commons, Senate, and Queen.
+Without the 11 viceroys (the Governor-General and 10 Lieutenant Governors) our system could not function.

-WHEN JULIE PAYETTE, pilot, deep-sea diver, engineer, astronaut, and polyglot, was named as Canada’s 72nd Governor General since 1541, on July 13 of last year, more seasoned and perhaps reactionary observers, like myself, fretted.
+WHEN JULIE PAYETTE, pilot, deep-sea diver, engineer, astronaut, and polyglot, was named as Canada’s 72nd Governor-General since 1541, on July 13, 2016, more seasoned and perhaps reactionary observers, like ourselves, fretted.
 The non-partisan vice-regal appointments committee, established in 2010 to inject expert historical and constitutional advice, had been abandoned.
 Still, two summers ago there remained the hope that Ms Payette would seek expert advice to navigate her trajectory from the rarefied world of ex-astronauts into another kind of bubble: Rideau Hall.

 Why fret?
 Because there has been a marked tendency towards tokenism in some governments’ treatment of the position.
 The pattern set by Sauvé, Léger, Leblanc, Clarkson, and Jean was overtly to marginalize the Crown, degrade the traditions of their own office, and puff their personal importance and expenditure beyond that of proverbial surrogate of the Monarch.
 Yet the institution has survived — even if public and media understanding of it remains negligible.